 - Ensuring all individuals working within cricket at, or for, the club are provided with support, through education and training, so they are aware of, and can adhere to, good practice and Code of Conduct guidelines defined by the ECB and the club

-- Ensuring the name and contact details of the Club Welfare Officer is available:
+- Ensuring the name and contact details of the Club Safeguarding Officer is available:

 - As the first point of contact for parents, children and volunteers/staff within the club